 I’ve always been teaching undergraduate and/or doing development work.
 I love being able to discuss theories with my students on the one hand, and make use of it on the ground with community leaders on the other.
 It is like having best of both worlds and being holistic about the learning and the practice.
 Sometimes, I let them meet each other for a gender equality event or I bring my students to communities to discuss gender mainstreaming.
-Currently, I am doing gender and development (GAD) free-lance consulting.
-I also have a 4-year international gender research project with an NGO.
+Currently, I am doing gender and development (GAD) freelance consulting.
+I also have a four-year international gender research project with an non-government organisation.

 Academe is my comfort and glam zone, where I love dressing up.
 In class, I am more or less the authority where I lead the discourse.
-When I move to development work, I dress in jeans and shirt.
-I expect my clothes to be dirty especially in far-flung areas.
-I have to make use of whatever is available in the area and I am very careful not to offend the locals by looking for something that is not available like toilet for instance.
+When I move to development work, I dress in jeans and shirt. – I expect my clothes to be dirty, especially in far-flung areas.
+I have to make use of whatever is available in the area and I am very careful not to offend the locals by looking for something that is not available, like a toilet.
 In the grassroots, I am not the authority.
 My expertise is good but I always have to remind myself that it is the locals who know the problem in their community and they also have the answer.
 I am only there to support or to make mechanisms work.
-I do not go to the community and say, “This is what we are going to do.”
+I do not go to the community and say, 'This is what we are going to do'.
 That is not proper.
-I have to ask first, “What do you need?
-And what do you hope to accomplish?”
+I have to ask first, 'What do you need?
+And what do you hope to accomplish?'
 The community needs to own whatever project is given so that it will be sustainable.

 2. Among all the other European countries participating in the Erasmus Mundus programme, why did you choose the UK as one of your study destinations?